llvm-hs/llvm-hs/README.md

 ## Contributing

-We love all kinds of contributions so feel free to open issues for missing LLVM features, report & fix bugs or report API inconveniences.
+We love all kinds of contributions so please feel free to open issues for missing LLVM features, report & fix bugs or report API inconveniences.

 ## Versioning